Syphon73/JSCalculator/README.md

 # JSCalculator
- a calculator made using js and css
+ A simple calculator made using vanilla js and css